Data-to-Insight-Center/patra-toolkit/README.md

 ## Description

-The **Patra Model Card toolkit** is designed to assist in creating standardized model cards, helping to document machine learning models with essential metadata for transparency and reproducibility.
-This toolkit streamlines the process of defining, organizing, and displaying information such as model purpose, performance metrics, limitations, and ethical considerations.
+The **Patra Model Card toolkit** is designed to assist in creating comprehensive model cards that capture essential metadata for machine learning models, including fairness, explainability, and performance metrics.
+This toolkit simplifies the process of defining, organizing, and displaying this information, with the capability to store it in a graph database for enhanced transparency and traceability.

 ### Key Features:
 - **Easy Installation**: Install directly in your Colab notebook or locally for development.
 - **Metadata Handling**: Easily add and customize model metadata such as name, version, description, keywords, and more.

 ### Notebook Examples
-You can find usage examples in the [example](./patra-toolkit/example/notebooks) folder.
+You can find usage examples in the [Notebooks](./patra-toolkit/examples/notebooks) folder.

 ### Model cards Examples
-You can find usage examples in the [example](./patra-toolkit/example/model_cards) folder.
+You can find usage examples in the [Model Cards](./patra-toolkit/examples/model_cards) folder.

 ### Installation
 In your colab notebook run the following command to install the Model Card